CBT / RESEARCH · ↑ INDEX 2026-05-01

 Cabot Corporation

-Analysis Date: 2026-05-01 Exchange: NYSE Sector: Basic Materials — Specialty Chemicals & Performance Materials
+Analysis Date: 2026-05-01 Exchange: NYSE Sector: Basic Materials Sub-Sector: Specialty Chemicals & Performance Materials

 Cabot Corporation is a one-hundred-and-forty-two-year-old Boston specialty chemicals company that converts hydrocarbons into the unglamorous but essential dust that shows up in every passenger tire, every printer cartridge, and increasingly every electric-vehicle battery cathode on the road.
 Three segments tell three different stories.
 Reinforcement Materials — the carbon-black engine that has anchored the company since the McKinley administration and still represents close to two-thirds of revenue — is in the middle of a structural reset, squeezed by Chinese overcapacity and a flood of low-priced tire imports that have hammered EBIT down twenty-two percent year over year.
 Performance Chemicals — fumed silica for semiconductor polishing slurries, masterbatches for plastics, ink for industrial print heads — is the quiet middle child, growing earnings seven percent and unbothered by tire-import noise.
 And Battery Materials — conductive carbon additives for lithium-ion cathodes — is the new fast-growing third leg: thirty-nine percent revenue growth in the most recent quarter, a multi-year supply deal with Volkswagen's PowerCo joint venture validated, a US plant under construction for fiscal 2027 commissioning.
 The balance sheet is the kind that lets management be patient: net leverage at one-point-two times EBITDA, a thirty-year unbroken dividend record, two hundred ninety-two million dollars of free cash flow returning to shareholders at a roughly three-hundred-million-a-year pace.
 The market knows all of this.
 What it doesn't yet know is what management will say on May eleventh.